schwuk/schwuk.github.io/_drafts/2020-05-01-effective-remote-meetings.md

 ## Selecting Participants

-It's all too easy to adopt a "safety in numbers" attitude to meetings.
-If you just add Bob, Alice, **and** Ted then everyone is "in the loop", right?
+It's all too easy to adopt a "safety in numbers" attitude to meetings; if you just add Bob, Alice, **and** Ted then everyone is "in the loop", right?

-The number of participants affects the information flow; you set out to have an inbound meeting and it works for **you**, but now the rest of your meeting participants are sitting through a bunch of sequential outbound meetings waiting for their turn to speak.
+The number of participants a meeting has directly affects the information flow of that meeting.
+What is intended to be in an inbound meeting for you is now and it works for **you**, but now the rest of your meeting participants are sitting through a bunch of sequential outbound meetings waiting for their turn to speak.

 Decide who is **essential** to your meeting and **stop there**.
 There are better ways to keep people informed than just padding your attendee list.